 National City Bus Lines, a subsidiary of General Motors, bought the trolley lines from Illinois Power & Light Company for $53,000.
 Within a month, all trolley operations were ceased and buses became the predominant mode of public transportation in Champaign-Urbana.
 National City Lines operated the system under the name Champaign-Urbana City Lines for the next 30 years.

-Ridership of City Lines peaked at one million passengers in 1958 before a gradual decline caused by America's ever increasing use of the automobile for primary transportation.
+Ridership of City Lines peaked at 7.6 million passengers in 1947 before a gradual decline caused by America's ever-increasing use of the automobile for primary transportation.
 The company raised fares in order to cover costs, causing riders to be even more reluctant to use the system.
 When National City Lines realized they could not make a profit, they sold the system to Westover Transit Management Corporation in 1965.

 Voters Create the Champaign-Urbana Mass Transit District